-Sickle cell trait can cause sudden cardiac death in black athletes: Why is this controversial?July 25th, 2012 in Cardiology /
+Sickle cell trait can cause sudden cardiac death in black athletes: Why is this controversial?July 25, 2012 in Medicine & Health / Cardiology

 While some published research has hinted at the connection between the sickle cell trait and sudden cardiac death among young, athletic African-American males, which was initially observed in black military recruits 25 years ago, a new study with the first sizeable patient series definitively confirms this risk for these individuals during competitive sports.